 4. Sea Shepherds also carries a cache of artillery aboard their vessels.
 According to the founder, this is done as a security measure to protect the crew who encounter individuals who could be life-threatening.

 5. The organisation has been deemed an eco-terrorist outfit.
 Over the years many countries across the world have made a move to protest against the liberal stance taken by the US government towards the exemption of tax duties on the organisation.

 6. The international Whaling Council (IWC) disbarred the Shepherds of the Sea from being a part of its observatory group in the year 1994.
 The IWC also criticised the organisation as being terroristic in its propaganda and activities carried out.

 7. Apart from Paul Watson, the Shepherds comprises of 11 other people who form the top of the organisation’s crew.
 These 11 members, of various nationalities, include three women and eight men who handle the persisting problem of marine ecological threats in a more than effective manner.

-9. The Shepherds of the Sea focuses on countering whaling activities, preservation of the Galapagos turtles, preventing of seal hunting and fighting against hunting of sharks.
-The organisation has been the instrumental force behind the mass killing of dolphins in the Iki province of Japan.
+9. The Shepherds of the Sea focuses on countering whaling activities, preservation of the Galapagos turtles, preventing seal hunting and fighting against the hunting of sharks.
+The organisation has been the instrumental force behind preventing the mass killing of dolphins in the Iki province of Japan.

 10. The organisation is known for its media interaction worldwide.
 Its whaling campaign – Whale Wars – is a featured documentary on the Animal Planet channel, allowing the organisation to rake in more and more positive attention in the international viewer domain.